Code-Institute-Submissions/Love-food-stop-waste/README.md

 Some modifications were made to fit the purpose of the website.
 * This tutorial by the same author has inspired sections with cards and horizontal rule and media queries [here](https://www.youtube.com/watch?v=TJF4ldO91n4&t=137s).
 * The CSS code snippet `object-fit: cover;` for Home page banner image was kindly provided by my mentor Excellence Ilesanmi.
-* CI README Template and Sample have been helpful in writing the README.md file.
+* I have also referred to CI Video Tutorials on HTML, CSS and Bootstrap.
+README samples have been helpful in writing the README.md file.